gil-i/neural-admixture/README.md

 ## Experiments replication

 Some of the datasets used in the article will be available soon, along with the exact options to be run to replicate the results described in the paper.

+## Demo

+To run the software with a small demo dataset, check the instructions in [the corresponding folder of the repository](https://github.com/AI-sandbox/neural-admixture/tree/main/demo).

 ## License